munizig/AirlineSolution/Readme.md

   <img src="https://ci.appveyor.com/api/projects/status/6c5d936mm77yoycn/branch/master?svg=true" />
 </a>

-# Full App to manage Airplanes of a Airline company

-The system is able to manage airplanes of a airline company.
-Deleting, creating, updating and retrieving all of them.
+The Airline Management is an APP able to manage airplanes of a airlines companies.
+Deleting, creating, updating and retrieving them.

 ## How to use: